Lee Ruey-tsang

 Lee Ruey-tsang (李瑞倉 (Lǐ Ruìchāng)) is a Taiwanese banker and politician.
 He led the Financial Supervisory Commission from 19 October 2016 to 7 September 2017.
 Prior to assuming the chairmanship of the FSC, he was chairman of the Bank of Kaohsiung.
 He has served as Vice Minister of Finance and became acting finance minister in 2008, after Ho Chih-chin resigned.

-Early life
+Education

-Lee obtained his bachelor's and master's degree in land economics from National Chengchi University.
+Lee graduated from National Chengchi University with a bachelor's degree and a master's degree in land economics.

-Careers

-Banking
+Banking career

 Lee was the Director of Farmers Bank of China from September 1999 to April 2002, Director of Bank of Taiwan from April 2002 to May 2004, Managing Director of Bank of Taiwan from May 2004 to May 2008, acting Chairperson of Bank of Taiwan in January–February 2006, Managing Director of Bank of Kaohsiung from June 2011 to October 2016 and Chairman of Bank of Kaohsiung from November 2016 to October 2016.